-“Old Girl” by Virginia Reeves is one of four winners of the Editors’ Choice Round from the 2019 CRAFT Flash Fiction Contest.
-Our editors chose four pieces that showcase some of the range of forms and styles in flash fiction.
+“Old Girl” by Virginia Reeves is one of four pieces chosen for the Editors’ Choice Round in the 2019 CRAFT Flash Fiction Contest.
+Our editors selected four pieces that showcase some of the range of forms and styles in flash fiction.

 Virginia Reeves’s “Old Girl” is a study in tension.
 Reeves uses dialogue realistically and effectively to develop her two main characters, and white space to develop subtext and interpersonal tension between this mother and daughter.
 Laura van den Berg writes: “The right object, appearing at the right time, can change a scene, a story.”
 Here, the green dress and the photographs are each objects hard at work, providing structure for a powerful, thematic echo and resonant imagery (see Reeves’s author’s note for more on the ability of an object to mirror, and on crafting a story “about the discovery of something that isn’t yours to see”).
 This story will crawl under your skin and linger. —CRAFT